-Figure 10: The national residential asbestos heatmap research plan finalised a proof-of-concept, data-driven AI study to detect asbestos cement roofs, which are a discrete and discernible external building product, especially the corrugated (or Super 6) design type.
+In June 2021, ASEA finalised a proof-of-concept, data-driven AI study to detect asbestos cement roofs, which are a discrete and discernible external building product, especially the corrugated (or Super 6) design type.

-Roofing imagery is a relatively effortless input for detection-based AI approaches, and corrugated asbestos cement roofing predisposes itself to being easily accessible via high-resolution satellite and aerial imagery.
+Roofing imagery is a relatively effortless input for detection-based Al approaches, and corrugated asbestos cement roofing predisposes itself to being easily accessible via high-resolution satellite and aerial imagery.
 These factors allowed information on the location and density of asbestos cement roofing in Australian homes across the country to be compiled in a time-efficient, cost-effective and non-invasive manner.